Prepare your body for a healthy pregnancy and baby

 A good place to start is by visiting your GP and letting them know that you are going to start trying to conceive.

 They will order any appropriate tests (such as immunity to Rubella), and can provide you with a prescription for iodine and folic acid.

 An NFNZ educator can provide further support and advice to you, as well as helping you to identify when the best time to try is.

 Carry out a 'health audit' on yourself and your partner, and then make a plan of which things you are going to focus on, they may include:

 - Relaxation / Stress reduction

 NFNZ educators are qualified to assist you on your preconception journey.
-Take a look at our resources page for some great tools to get you started.
+Take a look at our Fertility Checklist to get you started